Skip to Content

 Recognition of Excellence Celebration

 The annual Recognition of Excellence Celebration celebrates distinguished alumni and friends of the College of Arts and Sciences who have demonstrated outstanding achievement, and service to their profession or to society.
 Recipients join an esteemed group of honorees who are leaders in industry, the arts, nonprofits, and government.
-Pictured above are the 2020 and 2021 winners.
-The 2023 Honorees will be celebrated on November 9, 2023, at a reception with President Amiridis at the Boyd Horticulture Center at the Hampton-Preston Mansion and Gardens.
+The 2023 Honorees - pictured above - were celebrated on November 9, 2023, at a reception with Dean Joel Samuels at the Boyd Horticulture Center at the Hampton-Preston Mansion and Gardens.

 2023 Award Recipients